Andrew6rant/Workings/README.md

 - The Highway Barrier texture has some Z-fighting if connected to both the X and Z axis.
 - Pallets have no drops, I am unable to get the loottable to accept multiple blockstates (PR's welcome!)
-- Asphalt is creative-only for now.
-I haven't decided what recipe to give it yet.

 </details>